 The study of political science provides undergraduates with possible career opportunities in a variety of areas including law, government service, education, journalism, and business.

 For more information and for college, university, and major and minor requirements, click here

-For more information about the undergraduate programs, please contact the Department of Political Science, at (951) 827-5502 or email Kristy Salazar, Undergraduate Student Affairs Officer or (951) 827-5312 or email Cherrie Veriato, Undergraduate Student Affairs Officer.
+For more information about the undergraduate programs, please contact the Department of Political Science, at (951) 827-5502 or email Kristy Salazar Nugent, Academic Advisor or (951) 827-5312 or email Cherrie Veriato, Academic Advisor.